A/PPS 04.01 - Personnel

 Student employees will be paid in accordance with the University Pay Plan.
 Student wages will be set by the account manager and the Athletics Business Office by taking into consideration student wage budgets and how many hours the student is needed to work.

-Volunteers must comply with UPPS No. 04.04.09, Volunteers Resources.
+Volunteers must comply with UPPS No. 04.04.09, Volunteers.
 All volunteers must complete the Athletics Volunteer’s Release/Appointment Form.
 The form will be kept on file in the Athletics Business Office.
 Volunteer coaches must also meet with the Athletics Compliance Office.

 NEW EMPLOYEE ORIENTATION